-We're back with our series Inside Atlanta—each week, we sit down with influential locals to talk about what Atlanta means to them.
-Today we’re chatting with Kyle Brooks, known for his art as BlackCatTips.
+For the series Inside Atlanta, we sit down with influential locals to talk about what Atlanta means to them.
+We’re chatting with Kyle Brooks, known for his art as BlackCatTips.
 While his name may not ring a bell, you’ve almost certainly seen his artwork – it’s so strongly a part of Atlanta’s fabric.
 His cheerful, but quirky, paintings adorn the undersides of the BeltLine bridges and the walls of popular Atlanta restaurants and coffee shops.
-True to street artist form, he’s always exploring different neighborhoods and cities in the Atlanta area, and he currently has an exhibit, “Just South of Love” at the Art Institute of Atlanta.
+True to street artist form, he’s always exploring different neighborhoods and cities in the Atlanta area and had an exhibit, “Just South of Love” at the Art Institute of Atlanta.

 I live in… “I lived in the East Atlanta Village for 10 years, but we moved to Arabia Mountain about a month ago.
 I wanted more space to paint and we’re surrounded by protected green space.”

-Clock Strikes 5’oclock, I’m Drinking… “a Mint Julep from the JCT Kitchen’s upstairs bar.
+The clock strikes 5 o'clock, I’m drinking… “a Mint Julep from the JCT Kitchen’s upstairs bar.
 I was there for a private event once and the bartender taught me how to make one.”